Oktoberfest: How to get there by train

 How Oktoberfest works

 Oktoberfest is free to enter, as are the tents.
-Beer costs between 9.40 – 9.85 Euros, depending on which tent you’re in.
+Beer costs between 9.40 – 9.85 euros, depending on which tent you’re in.
 There are 14 tents and a variety of carnival attractions.
-Tickets for the carnival rides can be purchased inside the grounds.
-Table reservations for the tents are required months in advance.
+You can buy tickets for the carnival rides inside the grounds.
+You’ll need table reservations for the tents months in advance.

 There’s also an Oktoberfest Parade on Sept.
 21, starting at 10:45 .am.
 The breweries that stock the Oktoberfest tents participate in the parade, and so do regional bands.
 It’s definitely interesting, but you probably won’t get into a tent that day at Oktoberfest – people start lining up early in the morning!

 In my opinion, the best time to go to Oktoberfest is during the week.
 There’s still a festive atmosphere, but it’s nowhere near as busy as on the weekend.
 If you show up by 5 p.m., you will probably get a table if you have a small group.
 On the weekends, you’ll need to be there before 10 a.m.
 It’s also worth going several times and checking out different tents each time, since each tent has its own feel.
 The Augustiner is known to be the friendliest tent, while the Armbrustschützen is famous for its crossbow competition.
 You can try a variety of oxen specialities at the Ochsenbraterei.